avioconsulting/mule-custom-logger/README.md

 # Changes
 ## 2.1.0
 * Added
-	- Dependencies for mule's cryptography and compression modules
-	- Implementation to compress, encrypt, both or neither to the logger operation
+	- Implementation to optionally compress or encrypt the payload within the logger operations
-	- Unit tests for operations class
 * Updated
 	- Custom Logger class log method to optionally log the encrypted, compressed or raw payload string
 ## 1.2.1